PureOps installs Endress + Hauser mag meter for El Paso County Tornillo WID.

 "The first question should be, 'Does it serve?
 Does it add value to others?'
 If the answer to that question is yes, then you can go ahead and ask, 'Does it make money?'"

-"In other words," said Joe, "exceed people’s expectations, and they’ll pay you even more."
+people’s expectations, and they’ll pay you even more.”

 "That's one way to look at it," replied Ernesto, "but the point isn't to have them pay you more, it's to give them more.
 You give, give, give.
 Why?"
 Another shrug.
 "Because you love to.
 It's not a strategy, it's a way of life.
 And when you do," he added with a big grin, "then very, very profitable things begin to happen."